Idea Management:

 A Tool for Proposal Analysis and Evaluation of Innovative Ideas

-The Six Thinking Hats proposal analysis tool invented by Edward de Bono is particularly useful for evaluating innovative and provocative ideas.
+The Six Thinking Hats proposal analysis tool invented by Edward de Bono is particularly useful for evaluation of innovative and provocative ideas.

 Edward de Bono creativity advices quotes